General training

 The following educational experiences at Dartmouth Hitchcock Medical Center also augment those of direct patient care:

-Trainees also attend and participate in regularly-scheduled conferences of the I.D.
-Section; a weekly review of new inpatient consultations, an Infectious Disease Housestaff Teaching Conference, the AIDS Seminar Group meeting, and the Infectious Disease Journal Club; and conferences of the Department of Medicine, such as Morbidity and Mortality Conference, Medical Grand Rounds, ICU Critical Care Conference, Solid Organ Transplant Group meeting, and the Bone Marrow Transplant Group meeting.
+Trainees also attend and participate in regularly scheduled conferences of the ID Section: a weekly review of new inpatient consultations, an Infectious Disease House staff Teaching Conference, the AIDS Seminar Group meeting, and the Infectious Disease Journal Club; as well as conferences of the Department of Medicine, such as Morbidity and Mortality Conference, Medical Grand Rounds, ICU Critical Care Conference, Solid Organ Transplant Group meeting, and the Bone Marrow Transplant Group meeting.

 Research studies

-Fellows engage in one or two years of clinical or laboratory research under the supervision of a member of the Infectious Disease Section, the Immunology Program, or the Departments of Medicine and Microbiology.
+Fellows engage in 1 or 2 years of clinical or laboratory research under the supervision of a member of the Infectious Disease Section, the Immunology Program, or the Departments of Medicine and Microbiology.

 We have close ties to the New Hampshire State Public Health Department, so fellows have the opportunity to be involved in outbreak investigation and management.